Teemuxd/Demo/README.md

 # About

-This is an exersice repository part of BootCamp2021 course.
+This is an repository for demo app of BootCamp2021 course.